 ARM-based System-on-a-Chip solutions providing powerful and cost effective single-chip solutions for applications that require video or voice/audio features.
-They are divided into two groups:

 - AUI Enablers Series - voice devices for a record / playback of voice and audio signals in/from an internal Flash memory or an external SPI Flash.
 They can run up to 50 MHz and are equipped with 145 KB Flash memory, microphone preamplifier, 16-bit ADC,